 - a.
-Contractor will collect data on all courses offered, participant progress and program support of HAP-Y graduates in achieving their goals, and will include the following: - Utilize the HAP-Y pre-post tools for youth; - ii.
-Collect feedback after each day of the course; and - iii.
-Work with BHRS evaluator to engage youth in a focus group upon completion of the HAP-Y course. - b.
-Contractor will collect outcome measure data to demonstrate the impact of HAP-Y improving access to services for youth at risk of developing serious mental illness, and will include the following: - Contractor will collect data on Ambassador training, the number of community activities they lead or participate in, respective audience sizes (i.e., an approximate number of youth reached through activities), and
+Contractor will collect data on all courses offered, participant progress and program support of HAP-Y graduates in achieving their goals, and will include the following: - i.
+Utilize the HAP-Y pre-post tools for youth; - ii.
+Collect feedback after each day of the course; and - b.
+Contractor will collect outcome measure data to demonstrate the impact of HAP-Y improving access to services for youth at risk of developing serious mental illness, and will include the following:

-- prevailing attitudes toward seeking help, as well as knowledge of community resources, to measure program impact. - Contractor will work closely with BHRS evaluators to develop ways to measure the impact of the program on the individual, and in their community. - c.
-Contractor will collect the Ambassadors knowledge and skills, as well as their ability to positively impact their communities, in such areas as: - i. participant knowledge and perception about mental health: - ii. ability to respond to an individual experiencing a mental health crisis; - iii. ability to provide guidance and suicide first aid to a person at risk, including important aspects of suicide prevention; - iv. understand key concepts of recovery; and - v. knowledge of appropriate community supports.
+- i.
+Contractor will collect data on Ambassador training, the number of community activities they lead or participate in, respective audience sizes (i.e., an approximate number of youth reached through activities), and prevailing attitudes toward seeking help, as well as knowledge of community resources, to measure program impact. - c.
+Contractor will collect the Ambassadors knowledge and skills, as well as their ability to positively impact their communities, in such areas as: - i. participant knowledge and perception about mental health; - ii. ability to respond to an individual experiencing a mental health crisis: - iii. ability to provide guidance and suicide first aid to a person at risk, including important aspects of suicide prevention; - iv. understand key concepts of recovery; and - v. knowledge of appropriate community supports.